necst/trilli/AE.md

     ```bash
     cd build/onlyTX_01IPE
     ```
-2. Run the tests for the different depths (32, 64, 128, 256 and 512) by executing the following command:
+2. Source XRT
     ```bash
+    source <YOUR_PATH_TO_XRT>/setup.sh
+    ```
+3. Run the tests for the different depths (32, 64, 128, 256 and 512) by executing the following command:
+    ```bash
     ./run_scaling_depth.sh
     ```
-3. Each folder will contain 5 csv files, one for each depth.
+4. Each folder will contain 5 csv files, one for each depth.
 For plotting, the csv files need to be copied into `paper_fig/`.
 To do so, launch the following command in the `build/` folder:
     ```bash
-    cd -
+    cd ..
     ./gather_results_fig6.sh
     ```
-4. ***TODO complete the procedure for plotting***
+5. ***TODO complete the procedure for plotting***

 ### Figure 7.
 Transformation, MI and Complete Registration comparison with SoA